Moonchildboy/project-app/README.md

 # project-app

 							Development Process

+SPRINTS -->
 	2/25:
-	Finish creating and testing Auth in the backend
+		Finish creating and testing Auth in the backend 2/26:
-2/26:
-	Create and test all routes for CRUDing Projects
+		Create and test all routes for CRUDing Projects 2/27:
-2/27:
 		CRUD Tasks